This post may contain affiliate links which is shown by a *. This means if you click on a link I may get a small commission at no cost to you.

 49. Check your boot and empty anything you don’t need.
 The more weight the more petrol that is used to get you moving.

 50. Planning ahead can save you money.
 Look out for local deals in your area like cheap snacks or admissions.

 51. Bring your own popcorn or snacks to the cinema.

 52. Sign up to as many newsletters as you can.
 Many cinemas or local attractions offer discounts to those on their list.

 53. Check your local paper for codes on cheap days out.

 54. Buy in bulk with friends as group discounts will save you all money.

 55. Look for free festivals in your area.
 Many are kid friendly and have loads to do for the whole family for free!

-56. If you’re planning to go out for dinner, then check out Vouchercloud or use a cashback site.
+56. If you’re planning to go out for dinner, then check out Vouchercloud or use a cashback site like Quidco* which are free to use.
 Many also offer discount codes online so search before you go.
 Never pay full price!